moscaribera/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ### Renamed artifacts

-The following artifacts under the `system\lib` folder will be renamed from the July 2020 update as:
+The following artifacts under the `system/lib` folder will be renamed from the July 2020 update as:

 | May 2020 artifact                                | July 2020 artifact                                |
 | ------------------------------------------------ | ------------------------------------------------- |